Notes on solving and playing peg solitaire on a computer: Board types and symmetry

 \section{Board types and symmetry}

 We label the holes in the 33-hole board using Cartesian coordinates (Figure~\ref{fig2}a), but with $y$ \textit{increasing} downward.
-For the triangular boards, we use ``skew-coordinates" as shown in Figure~\ref{fig2}b.
-By adding 1 to each coordinate, and converting the first to a letter, we obtain the standard board labellings used by Beasley \cite{Beasley} and Bell \cite{BellSol} (for example the central hole $(3,3)$ in Figure~\ref{fig2}a becomes ``d4").
+For the triangle boards, we use ``skew-coordinates" as shown in Figure~\ref{fig2}b.
+By adding 1 to each coordinate, and converting the first to a letter, we obtain the standard board labelings used by Beasley \cite{Beasley} and Bell \cite{BellSol} (for example the central hole $(3,3)$ in Figure~\ref{fig2}a becomes ``d4", see Figure~\ref{fig_notation}).

 The 33-hole board has square symmetry.
 There are eight symmetry transformations of the board, given by the identity, rotations of $90^\circ$, $180^\circ$ and $270^\circ$, and a reflection of the board followed by these 4 rotations \cite{BellFr} (the dihedral group $D_4$).
-The triangular boards have 6-fold symmetry, with 3 possible rotations of $0^\circ$, $120^\circ$ or $240^\circ$, plus a reflection followed by a rotation (the dihedral group $D_3$).
+The triangle boards have 6-fold symmetry, with 3 possible rotations of $0^\circ$, $120^\circ$ or $240^\circ$, plus a reflection followed by a rotation (the dihedral group $D_3$).

 To store a particular board position on a computer, we convert it to an integer by taking one bit per hole.
 The most obvious way to do this is to take the board, row by row, top to bottom, as in Figure~\ref{fig2}c.
-We will use $N$ to denote the total number of holes on the board, so each board position is represented by an $N$ bit integer.
+We will use $N$ to denote the total number of holes on the board (the board size), so each board position is represented by an $N$ bit integer.
 If $b$ is a board position we'll denote this integer representation by $\mbox{code}(b)$.
-Most computer languages use a 32-bit integer, so we have one bit too many for storing the 33-hole board.
+Many computer languages use a 4-byte integer, the 33-hole board needs one more bit!
 Beasley \cite[p.
 249]{Beasley} gives a technique for storing a board position on the 33-hole board using 4 fewer bits.
-The additional complexity is often not worth it, and computer memory is cheap these days.
+This technique is used in the \href{http://arxiv.org/src/0903.3696v4/anc}{ancillary program} ``pegs.cpp".
 For boards with more than 32 holes, we usually split $\mbox{code}(b)$ into several 4-byte integers.

 The \textbf{complement} of a board position $b$ is obtained by replacing every peg by a hole (i.e. removing it), and replacing every hole by a peg.
 The complement of $b$ will be denoted as $\overline{b}$.
 We note that $\mbox{code}(\overline{b})=\mbox{code}(f)-\mbox{code}(b)$, where $f$ is the board position where every hole contains a peg, $\mbox{code}(f)=2^N-1$.
 The starting position for the ``central game" in Figure~\ref{fig1}a therefore has code $2^{33}-2^{16}-1$.